 The good news is that plaster bagworms aren’t dangerous to people or pets, and they usually don’t signal total structural collapse.
-They’re mostly a sanitation and nuisance problem — but if you ignore them, they stick around and multiply.
+They’re mostly a nuisance and sanitation issue, but if you ignore them, they can keep showing up in the same rooms and slowly spread to other hidden areas.

 I’ve spent years cleaning out infestations, and the fastest wins come from three things: remove the cases, eliminate what they’re eating, and seal up what’s letting new adults in.
 In this article I’ll walk you through exactly what plaster bagworms are, why they end up inside houses, and step-by-step actions you can take today to get rid of them quickly and keep them gone for good.
 I’ll also suggest the best DIY products, when to call a pro, and preventive steps that actually work.